craigerm/add-ons/README.md

 ### Instantiation

 The plugin requires markup consisting of an element containing a stream of recently posted content.
-Newly loaded content is appended to this stream and blended in reverse chronological order if a `data-datetime` attribute is provided for each content item.
+This content is automatically blended in reverse chronological order if a `data-datetime` attribute is provided for each content item.
 These attributes must be set to a date string supported by JavaScript’s `Date.parse` method.

 Pagination requires a `<data>` element for each service, defining a URL where the next page of results may be fetched, correlating to the URI template like so: `{service;parameter-name}`: